 In the case of Indira Jaising v.
-Supreme Court of India through Secretary General & Ors.
-Various Bar bodies from around the nation were invited by Mukul Rohatgi to formulate new guidelines for designation of senior advocates.
+Supreme Court of India through Secretary-General & Ors.
+Various Bar bodies from around the nation were invited by Mukul Rohatgi to formulate new guidelines for the designation of senior advocates.
 The Court took Section 16(2) of the Advocates Act,1961 and Rule 2(a) Order IV of Supreme Court Rules, 1966 in account while formulating the guidelines.

 Guidelines for Designation of Senior Advocate